 Thunderstorm Warning: GMet Lists Areas Likely to Face Downpours Today, June 3

-- Scattered to widespread rain is expected to affect coastal, middle, transition and northern areas from the afternoon into the evening
+- Scattered to widespread rain is expected to affect the coastal, middle, transition and northern areas from the afternoon into the evening

 - The agency attributes the rainfall to a slow-moving rainstorm from southwestern Nigeria and has urged the public to monitor updates